zhangyu2234/Rolling-bearing-fault-diagnosis/README.md

 * **2025.3.1**: I updated the GCN based on the PyG framework, and the fault diagnosis effect is good.
 Please refer to [GCN_pyg.py](./GNN/GCN_pyg.py) and[train_pyg.py](./GNN/train_pyg.py)
 * **2025.3.3**: I updated the GAT, and the fault diagnosis effect is good.
 Please refer to [GAT_layer.py](./GNN/GAT_layer.py) and[GAT.py](./GNN/GAT.py)
 * **2025.3.4**:I updated the GAT based on the PyG framework, and the fault diagnosis effect is good.
 Please refer to [GCN_pyg.py](./GNN/GCN_pyg.py) and[train_pyg.py](./GNN/train_pyg.py)
+* **2025.3.23**:Today I finally connected Fourier transform with GCN.
+I updated the pdf and some visualization codes in the file[GCN_filter.py](./Deep Learning Theoretical Foundation/GCN_filter.py).

 The workflow of the entire repository is divided into the following steps:
 ## 1. Data Processing